Guilt Tripping in Relationships: Signs, Causes, and How to Deal With It

 I wish you’d try a different strategy for communicating.”
 It’s possible that your partner isn’t aware that they’re guilt tripping, but clearly stating your feelings can alert them to the issue.

-To understand more about coping with guilt, watch this video.
+To learn more about what happens when you experience guilt, watch this video:

 People who are interested in how to respond to guilt trips may also benefit from some of the following questions and answers about guilt psychology.